TRANSPORTING LIQUEFIED GASES (CRYOGENIC LIQUIDS OR FLUIDS)

 If using a thermos flask with a screw top, do not screw the lid in, but allow it to rest on the rim.
 This allows evaporating gas to safely escape.
 If the lid is screwed in, pressure can build up and an explosion can result.

-Safety glasses should always be worn when decanting the liquid.
+Safety glasses or a full face-shieldshould always be worn when decanting the liquid.

 - Australian Standard 1894-1997 - The storage and handling of non-flammable cryogenic and refrigerated liquids